mikrono/tModLoaderWiki_kr_ko/Basic-tModLoader-Modding-Guide.md

 # How are modded classes setup?

 tModLoader provides a number of classes you can use to create your own mod content.
 You will base your own classes off of these by using what's called `class derivation` or `class inheritance`.
 To keep this simple, it basically means your class will use one of ours as its base.
-For example, your items will be based on ModItem: `MyItemClass : ModItem`, where the `: ModItem` denotes it inherits from the ModItem class, which is present in the Terraria.ModLoader namespace.
-This means everything we made for ModItem becomes available to you in your class, such as the [SetDefaults](http://blushiemagic.github.io/tModLoader/html/class_terraria_1_1_mod_loader_1_1_mod_item.html#a6d9fbbb1dec7e25959a345a9e4f78428) hook.
+For example, your items will be based on ModItem: `MyItemClass : ModItem`, where the `: ModItem` denotes it inherits from the ModItem class, which is present in the Terraria.ModLoader namespace. (if you come from Java, this is the same as `extends ModItem`)This means everything we made for ModItem becomes available to you in your class, such as the [SetDefaults](http://blushiemagic.github.io/tModLoader/html/class_terraria_1_1_mod_loader_1_1_mod_item.html#a6d9fbbb1dec7e25959a345a9e4f78428) hook.
 Note that you can only derive from one class, so a ModItem cannot be a ModProjectile and so forth.

 # Learning from Example Mod